 Education is an exciting, dynamic and fulfilling field to be in.
 Early childhood, primary and secondary teachers are in high demand in Aotearoa New Zealand and are featured on the government’s 2019 regional Skills Shortage List.
 It’s a great time to become a teacher!
-If you enjoy working with young people to inspire in them a love of learning, come and see us about studying in one of Laidlaw College’s three education programmes.
+If you enjoy working with young people to inspire in them a love of learning, come and see us about studying in one of Laidlaw College’s two education programmes.

 The Bachelor of Education (Primary) (BEd) is a three-year professional degree approved by the Teaching Council of New Zealand and focuses on uniquely preparing students to teach in primary, intermediate and middle schools in New Zealand and worldwide.
 If you enjoy working with young children aged 5 to 14 years of age, the Bachelor of Education (Primary) may be for you.

 Our one-year Graduate Diploma in Education (Secondary) (GradDipEd) is approved by the Teaching Council of New Zealand and focuses on preparing students with a prior undergraduate qualification to teach in intermediate, middle and secondary schools in New Zealand and worldwide.
 This qualification will suit people who are excited by the idea of working alongside teenaged students and already have a Bachelor’s degree qualification.

 We welcome applicants from all backgrounds who have a desire to work with children in a way that integrates faith with professional teaching practice.

 We teach more than the skills of teaching.
 Uniquely in New Zealand, our courses are taught